 Conclusion

-Inkscape on Ubuntu is ready for SVG editing, illustration, diagramming, and PDF cleanup with the package source that best matches your release and update preferences.
+Inkscape on Ubuntu is ready for SVG editing, illustration, diagramming, and one-page PDF cleanup with the package source that best matches your release and update preferences.
 For companion creative tools, install GIMP on Ubuntu, install Krita on Ubuntu, or install Blender on Ubuntu for raster editing, painting, and 3D work.

 Inkscape PPA stable.
 Installation ok.
 Thank you.